deafmute1/deemix-librip/README.md

 ## Usage
 ```
-Usage: deemix_librip.py [OPTIONS] SERVICES...
+Usage: deemix_librip.py [OPTIONS] SOURCES...

-  Supported services values (source of artists to download): lastfm, spotify
+  Supported SOURCES values (may specify multiple):
+      lastfm      use lastfm as a source of artists
+      spotify     use spotify as a source of artists
+      config      generates a deemix default config at ./config/config.json if file does not exist, and exits.

 Options:
-  --config         Generate default config and exit
-  --lazy           Run lazy artist match instead of interactive (download all
+  --lazy                   Run lazy artist match instead of interactive
-                   search matches for artists)
+                           (download all search matches for artists)

+  --lazy-accuracy INTEGER  Under lazy mode, download only the first INTEGER
+                           matches

-  --limit INTEGER  Set maximum number of artists ftech from source (Default:
+  --limit INTEGER          Set maximum number of artists fetch from each
-                   1000)
+                           source (Default: 500)

   --help                   Show this message and exit.
 ```

+## Unattended usage
+This script for obvious reasons may have a very long runtime.
+You may want to consider running on a long uptime machine (e.g. a server) in tmux or screen.
+If you run under `--lazy` mode, the script requires no human intervention _after_ you enter your deezer arl cookie.
+The script only needs user intervention whilst fetching artists in order to authenticate to the APIs.
+This processes should not take more then a few minutes.

+## Authenticating to APIs.
+For lastfm, you need to generate an api key [here](https://secure.last.fm/login?next=/api/account/create).
+The required information is public and no further auth is needed.

+For spotify, you need to generate a client id and its corresponding secret [here](https://developer.spotify.com/dashboard/).
+After creation, go into your created application, select `Edit Settings` and set the redirect uri to `https://example.com`.
+You will also need to provide access to your account.
+The script will provide a link to a spotify OAuth login.
+AFter login, it will redirect you to a URL beinning with "https://example.com".
+Copy and paste this whole URL into the script when prompted.

 ## deezer2?
 The deezer2 folder contains the deezer-python library modified to be in the `deezer2` namespace instead of the `deezer` namespace.
 This is because deezer-py, a dependancy of deemix, also uses that namespace.
 See deezer2/LICENSE for copyright details concerning that folder.

+## Copyright
+Copyright 2020 deemix-librip
+Licensed under the terms of the GPL3 or optionally, any later versions.